roykolak/dashy/README.markdown

 Here are a few tips:

 * the ci property in each project should always be 'Hudson' (it's the only system supported at the moment)
-* the url property in each project should always point to the json feed of the last build
+* the url property in each project should always point to the jsonp feed of the last build
 * the pings array should contain Hudson builds that ping a server and return true or false, therefore follow the same rules above.

 Here is a sample config.js file